Asia-Europe Public Diplomacy

 The studies offer feedback from 18 different countries in Asia and Europe during a pivotal period for both regions.
 This feedback includes the results of public opinion surveys of over 16 000 respondents, the analysis of over 9,000 news items, and the insights from face-to-face interviews with over 450 influential figures in Asia and Europe.
 The course materials/tool-kits incorporate this rich set of data to provide unique insights for diplomats and professionals and help them develop a deeper understanding of current perceptions, and provide useful information for their work in promoting Asia-Europe relations.

 The project brings together a panel of experts on public diplomacy and perceptions who developed training modules, sector specific course materials and tool-kits.
-To date, more than 250 participants split between 7 online courses and 7 face-to-face trainings attended the programme.
-The face-to-face trainings were held in Geneva (Switzerland), Kuala Lumpur (Malaysia), Bangkok (Thailand), The Hague (Netherlands), Jakarta (Indonesia), Vienna (Austria) and Siem Reap (Cambodia).
+To date, more than 300 participants split between 10 online courses and 8 face-to-face trainings attended the programme.
+The face-to-face trainings were held in Geneva (Switzerland), Kuala Lumpur (Malaysia), Bangkok (Thailand), The Hague (Netherlands), Jakarta (Indonesia), Vienna (Austria), Siem Reap (Cambodia) and Budapest (Hungary).

 This course gave me tremendous insight on public diplomacy and how to conduct a PD campaign in a receiving country.
 It is the most comprehensive and extensive online course I have ever joined; it let me explore opportunities to engage with high professional diplomats, professors, researchers, and other vigilant colleagues from both Asia and Europe.
 It is a very pro-active way of building an intercontinental diplomatic network.

 Samnang Un, ASEM desk official, Europe Department, Ministry of Foreign Affairs and International Cooperation Cambodia

 The project is supported by the Federal Department of Foreign Affairs of Switzerland and the Asia-Europe Foundation.